Office of the Registrar

 Students registering for courses that require instructor permission, a prerequisite override, or any other special permission/override must first meet with the instructor and/or the instructor’s proxy, if appropriate, and provide the instructor with their ID number so the instructor may apply the appropriate permission/override to his or her record.
 Students who have not obtained a permission/override are not registered for the course.
 After the permission/override has been applied, the student will receive a confirmation email that the permission/override was applied.
 The student then registers for the course.
 After submitting their courses, students review their class schedule to ensure they have entered it correctly.

 Important – Students register for all courses.
 Faculty grant permission only, and do not register students.

 Step 3 – Immediately after course election (the week following registration)

 The day after the election period ends, the prioritization process is run by the Registrar's Office so that courses with limited enrollment have the appropriate number of students registered for the course based on faculty priorities.
-Students check their course schedule on BannerStudent several days later after receiving a notification from the Registrar to determine whether they gained entry into the limited enrollment courses elected.
+Students check their course schedule on BannerStudent several days later (date published on the Registrar's website) after receiving a notification from the Registrar to determine whether they gained entry into the limited enrollment courses elected.
 To view their schedule, students go to the "Schedule by Day & Time" or "Schedule Detail" menu items on the Undergraduate Student Menu.